-As an adolescent medicine physician, I specialize in primary care and consultative care for adolescents, specifically addressing common threats to this specific population’s health, including:
+As an adolescent medicine physician, I specialize in primary care and consultative care for adolescents, specifically addressing common conditions including:

 - Chronic physical illnesses

 In our clinical practice, we focus on reducing health disparities and improving equitable health outcomes for adolescents and young adults.

 My research interests focus on generating the data needed to maximize the public health impact of technologies to prevent human papillomavirus (HPV)-related cancers.
 I want to help decrease disability and deaths due to cervical cancer and other conditions caused by HPV.
 This includes reducing racial and ethnic disparities in these diseases.

 My current research program investigates primary and secondary prevention of HPV-related diseases using technologies such as Pap tests, HPV DNA testing and HPV vaccines.
 Our studies have:

 - Assessed the acceptability and accuracy of HPV DNA self- and clinician-led testing in adolescents

 - Evaluated the epidemiology and risk factors for HPV in adolescent patients